 During the application process, the credentials after your name are one of the first things that your potential employers will look for on your resume.

-When you list your credentials in the correct order and format, you signal to possible employers that you are a serious professional.
+When you display your nursing credentials in the correct order and format, you signal to possible employers that you are a serious professional.
 Employers will also be able to identify nurses who possess specific skills easily.
 For example, an RN with a specialty in geriatric nursing would be particularly qualified to work in a nursing home.
 Likewise, if you were a certified pediatric nurse, this would stand out to employers that you have the proper skill set to work in pediatrics.

 Displaying your credentials properly can: